kcrary/istari/docs/tactics.md

 - `trivialize`

-  When the conclusion is computationally trivial, sets the extract to `()`.
+  When the conclusion is computationally trivial, sets the extract to some standard, closed term, usually `()`.
 Leaves the goal unchanged except hidden hypotheses are unhidden.

   + `trivializeRaw`